Home > 126 Decision Making > 126.023 Decision Making - Invert, always invert

 For example, I can consider how to have a happy wife, and think of some things that would make her happy.
 Those things are certainly valid thoughts, but if it was natural I’d already be doing them.
 There is a better way: To have a happy wife, it’s easiest to not have an unhappy wife!
 When I turn the question on its head, the answers are more clear because she tells me all the time what I do that makes her unhappy.

 Another, less facetious example: If I want to run marathon, I could create a training regimen which could ultimately enable me to run a marathon.
-But it’s important to invert the question and realize that in order to run a marathon I also need to do the which would prevent me from not running a marathon, like missing workouts, getting hurt, eating poorly, etc., and those things are probably more important toward my end goal than the training regimen.
+But it’s important to invert the question and realize that in order to run a marathon I also need to do that which would prevent me from not running a marathon, like missing workouts, getting hurt, eating poorly, etc., and those things are probably more important toward my end goal than the training regimen.

 Graph: